 There are many reasons why a business would want to migrate their website.
 These can range from being practical to making things easier and more organized for website visitors.
 For example:

-You're Changing Your Site’s Navigation, Design, or Structure.
+You're Changing the Site’s Navigation, Design, or Structure.

 Before you jump into site migration for these reasons, consider proving it by making sure your conversions and sales problems aren't due to simple design or architecture-related causes that can be easily fixed.

 You're Moving to a New Platform or CMS.

 You can lose sales when you have an outdated CMS platform.
 You don’t want to stay on one that limits what you can do or that is disruptive and frustrating to your visitors.